 Conclusion

 The comparison of Ken Boyer to Nettles, Bell, Santo, and Evans is an interesting academic exercise but, ultimately, irrelevant.
-Because they played primarily in the 70s and 80s, those players are not on the Golden Days Hall of Fame ballot with December with Boyer.
-Their careers began towards the end of or after Boyer’s career had ended; they are not contemporaries.
+None of those players are on the Classic Baseball Hall of Fame ballot with December with Boyer.
+Also, their careers began towards the end of or after Boyer’s career had ended; they are not contemporaries.

 Thanks for reading.